Moneer-S/DoD-Cyber-Sentinel-Challenge-June-2025/iron_potato_delicacy_writeup (1).md

 ## 1  Recon & Preliminary Analysis

-Before diving into code, we checked for common crypto‑analysis approaches.
+Before diving into code, I checked for common crypto‑analysis approaches.
 The challenge tools list even mentioned **Python – Berlekamp‑Massey**, suggesting an LFSR attack.
 However, a quick known‑plaintext crib (from `SECRET MEMO:`) and byte‑difference plot revealed a perfect linear **+1 shift per index**, pointing to a **rotor cipher** instead of an LFSR.

 | Check           | Result                                                                    |
 | --------------- | ------------------------------------------------------------------------- |